top of page

 When Is Foot Pain a Sign of Something More Serious?

-It’s important to know when foot pain is more than just temporary discomfort.
-Persistent or severe symptoms can indicate a more serious problem that needs prompt attention.
+It's important to know when pain in the arch of your foot after exercise is more than just temporary discomfort.
+Arch pain that lingers, sharpens during activity, or returns every time you train is a signal that something needs attention.
+Persistent or severe symptoms can indicate a more serious problem that requires prompt assessment.

 Signs You Shouldn’t Ignore